 I tried to push the dreams aside and go on with my life.
 My only nod to the power of those dreams was to log them in my journal.
 But I found that I could not dismiss the dreams entirely.
 They continued to haunt me.
 That other life on the prairie called to me.
 The song that Mama Earth sang to me in the dreams also stayed with me.
 I continued to feel held and loved by her, even in the midst of the suburbs.

 The dreams changed me.
 My priorities shifted.
 Things that had once seemed so important to me faded away.
 I began to crave time out in Nature.
 And memories returned of how much I had loved the Earth as a child.
 I began to seek out wild natural places where I could sit and listen for the song of Earth.
 And every once in a while, if I was very still and open, she would sing to me again.
-Eventually, my deepening connection with Mama Earth led me here to my spiritual home on the edge of the mountains.
+Eventually, my deepening connection with Mama Earth led me to move with my family to the edge of the Rockies.
+Here in the mountains, I am home in every sense of the word.

-Five years after I first dreamed of Earth songs, I created the web site.
-Today I help and encourage others to venture into the wild places and fall in love with sacred Earth’s song.
+Five years after I first dreamed of Earth songs, I created this web site.
+Today I help and encourage others to venture into wild natural places and fall in love with the sacred song of Mama Earth.

 Love and Hugs